milchchan/Merkurius/README.md

 # Megalopolis

 This repository contains the portable deep learning library implementation for .NET platform.
+This library is written by C#.

 ## Features